 Version 1.1

-QA: TEST or NA or QA
+QA: QA

 Description and Purpose

 The Build Surface Flux tool reads a STOMP input file and extracts the grid card.
 The tool then reads a MODFLOW shapefile and extracts the corresponding grids that are within the STOMP grid coordinates.
 It then creates a ~surface flux card, mapping the STOMP grid into the MODFLOW grid.